National Diet: Legislative process

-Buildings

-The National Diet Library contains four buildings in one.
-These buildings include: the main building, the annex, the Kansai-kan of the National Diet Library and the International Library of Children's Literature.

-Main Building
+Building

-Has a centralized stack system and "For rapid movement of materials, the stack space is equipped with pneumatic carrier pipe and vertical/horizontal conveyor systems".
-Surrounding the stack space unit, the administrative space contains a catalog hall, reading rooms and research rooms for both general visitors and diet members.

-Annex

-Located North of the Main Building, "special design emphasis on natural and harmonious linkage with the Main Building".
-The annex also houses the exhibition room and an auditorium.

-Kansai-kan of the National Diet Library

-It is a facility in Keihanna Science City that acts as a storage space and the center for library services; for the advanced information communications society for library materials, information supply service, electronic library functions and enhanced documents.

-International Library of Children's Literature

-Contains the children's library, stacks and a researcher's reading room.

 History

 Japan's first modern legislature was the Imperial Diet (帝国議会, Teikoku-gikai) established by the Meiji Constitution in force from 1889 to 1947.
 The Meiji Constitution was adopted on February 11, 1889, and the Imperial Diet first met on November 29, 1890, when the document entered into force.
 The first Imperial Diet of 1890 was plagued by controversy and political tensions.
 The Prime Minister of Japan at that time was General Count Yamagata Aritomo, who entered into a confrontation with the legislative body over military funding.
 During this time, there were many critics of the army who derided the Meiji slogan of "rich country, strong military" as in effect producing a poor country (albeit with a strong military).
 They advocated for infrastructure projects and lower taxes instead and felt their interests were not being served by high levels of military spending.
 As a result of these early conflicts, public opinion of politicians was not favorable.

 The Imperial Diet consisted of a House of Representatives and a House of Peers (貴族院, Kizoku-in).
-The House of Representatives was directly elected, if on a limited franchise; universal adult male suffrage was introduced in 1925.
+The House of Representatives was directly elected, if on a limited franchise; universal adult male suffrage was introduced in 1925 when the Universal Manhood Suffrage Law was passed, but excluded women, and was limited to men 25 years or older.
 The House of Peers, much like the British House of Lords, consisted of high-ranking nobles chosen by the Emperor.

+The first election by universal suffrage without distinction of sex was held in 1946, but it was not until 1947, when the constitution for post-war Japan came into effect, that universal suffrage was established In Japan.

 The word diet derives from Latin and was a common name for an assembly in medieval European polities like the Holy Roman Empire.
-The Meiji Constitution was largely based on the form of constitutional monarchy found in nineteenth century Prussia and the new Diet was modeled partly on the German Reichstag and partly on the British Westminster system.
+The Meiji Constitution was largely based on the form of constitutional monarchy found in nineteenth century Prussia that placed the king not as a servant of the state but rather the sole holder of power and sovereignty over his kingdom, which the Japanese view of their emperor and his role at the time favoured.
+The new Diet was modeled partly on the German Reichstag and partly on the British Westminster system.
 Unlike the post-war constitution, the Meiji constitution granted a real political role to the Emperor, although in practice the Emperor's powers were largely directed by a group of oligarchs called the genrō or elder statesmen.